When deciding between video-based or email-based feedback, which kind of appointment is best for you?

 - Talking face-to-face with someone about my writing usually helps me the most.

 Does one of these sound like your situation?
-An Email Feedback appointment is appropriate (and a Video Conversation appointment would also work).
+An email-based appointment is appropriate for you:

 - I’ve written a complete draft and want to know what I can do to improve it.